-Is Hitting a Parked Car Considered a Hit-and-Run?
+Is Hitting a Parked Car Considered a Hit-and-Run in Massachusetts?

 It is against the law in Massachusetts to hit a parked vehicle without stopping and leaving your information.
 It is the same crime as causing an accident and fleeing the scene – a hit-and-run – although with lighter penalties if you only cause minor property damage.
 If you get into a hit-and-run accident with a parked car as either party, learn what to do to protect yourself.